dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 wealth.
 I rub my hands as I browse nostr for the latest posts of my unsuspecting victim.
 Between memes and casual shitposts I find a link to a concert as well as an image they took on a stroll.
 There's a mountain range in the background.
-I paste the image into a geolocation engine.
+I paste the image into a [geolocation] engine.
 It matches the concert location almost perfectly.
 I scroll further down and find multiple selfies and a photo of their dog.
-I now know where they live, what they look like, what their dog looks like, and where they usually go to take their dog on a walk.
+I now know where they live, what they look like, what their dog looks like, and where they usually go to take their dog on a walk.[^fn-geolocation]

-{% include image.html name="geolocation.png" link="https://openaccess.thecvf.com/content_ECCV_2018/papers/Eric_Muller-Budack_Geolocation_Estimation_of_ECCV_2018_paper.pdf" %}

 Do you get it now?
 Do you finally understand why associating on-chain activity with (nostr) identities is problematic?
 Do you understand why all of the above